 Feel free to use parts of the videos for non-commercial purposes but please make sure to acknowledge Cancer Care Ontario with the following citation:

-Cancer Care Ontario, Indigenous Cancer Control Unit: How we measure cancer in First Nations, Inuit and Métis populations, 2017.
+Cancer Care Ontario, Indigenous Cancer Care Unit: How we measure cancer in First Nations, Inuit and Métis populations, 2017.

 If you have any questions about using these materials, please email us.